fredrikburmester/streamyfin/README.md

   <a href="https://play.google.com/store/apps/details?id=com.fredrikburmester.streamyfin"><img height=50 alt="Get the beta on Google Play" src="./assets/Google_Play_Store_badge_EN.svg"/></a>
 </div>

+Or download the APKs [here on GitHub](https://github.com/fredrikburmester/streamyfin/releases) for Android.

 ### Beta testing

 Get the latest updates by using the TestFlight version of the app.